-In accordance with the Tariff, a Developer of a generator interconnecting to the in the PJM region to be designated, in whole or in part, as a Capacity Resource or Energy Resource, must enter the generator into the PJM New Services Queue.
-However, the applicability of the Tariff interconnection process for a wholesale generator interconnecting to distribution facilities varies depending on whether FERC has jurisdiction over the distribution facilities.
+In accordance with the Tariff, a Developer of a generator interconnecting to the in the PJM region to be designated, in whole or in part, as a Capacity Resource or Energy Resource, must

 The PJM Tariff provides interconnection procedures for generation resources connecting to FERC-jurisdictional facilities.
 This Section 1.4 applies only to wholesale transactions on non-FERC jurisdictional facilities that are not interconnections to municipal utilities, cooperatives, or non-PJM Transmission Owners member distribution company that are not subject to PJM's Tariff.
-See Section 1.5 for information regarding interconnections to municipal utilities, cooperatives or non-PJM Transmission Owners' member distribution companies.
+See Section 1.5 for information regarding interconnections to municipal utilities, cooperatives, cooperatives or non-PJM Transmission Owners' member distribution companies.